 The Johns Hopkins Hospital sponsors the Johns Hopkins Health System Corporation/The Johns Hopkins Hospital Employee Benefits Plan for Non-Represented Employees, which contains the benefit plans described in this SPD.
-The Employee Benefits Plan covers eligible non-represented employees of the member employers of Johns Hopkins Care at Home, Johns Hopkins Hospital and the Johns Hopkins Health System Corporation.
+The Employee Benefits Plan covers eligible non-represented employees of Care at Home, the Johns Hopkins Hospital and the Johns Hopkins Health System Corporation.

 The Johns Hopkins Hospital's Employer Identification Number (EIN) is 52-0591656.
-Care at Home's EIN is 52-1811971
+Care at Home's EIN is 52-1811971.